learning-zone/java-basics/README.md

   }
 }
 ```
 #### Q. What are different scenarios causing “Exception in thread main”?
+Some of the common main thread exception are as  follows:
+* **Exception in thread main java.lang.UnsupportedClassVersionError**: This exception comes when your java class is compiled from another JDK version and you are trying to run it from another java version.
+* **Exception in thread main java.lang.NoClassDefFoundError**: There are two variants of this exception.
+The first one is where you provide the class full name with .class extension.
+The second scenario is when Class is not found.
+* **Exception in thread main java.lang.NoSuchMethodError: main**: This exception comes when you are trying to run a class that doesn’t have main method.
+* **Exception in thread “main” java.lang.ArithmeticException**: Whenever any exception is thrown from main method, it prints the exception is console.
+The first part explains that exception is thrown from main method, second part prints the exception class name and then after a colon, it prints the exception message.

 #### Q. What happens when exception is thrown by main method?
 #### Q. What purpose does the keywords final, finally, and finalize, fulfill?
 #### Q. What are the differences between throw and throws?